Broad Haven

-It is a seaside resort with a large west-facing Blue Flag beach offering safe bathing for families and good surfing, windsurfing and sailing opportunities.
-The north end of Broad Haven beach has a number of interesting geological features including folding, a stack (locally known as Lion Rock) and natural arches.
-The town has a number of restaurants and pubs.
+It is a seaside resort with a large west-facing Blue Flag beach that is used for surfing, windsurfing, and sailing.
+The north end of Broad Haven beach has a number of notable geological features, including folding, a stack (locally known as Lion Rock), and natural arches.
+The village also has a number of restaurants and pubs.

-Broad Haven should not be confused with the Broad Haven South beach near Bosherston in south Pembrokeshire.
+Broad Haven is not to be confused with Broad Haven South, different beach near Bosherston in south Pembrokeshire.

 History

 Little is known of the origins of the village but it has been known as a seaside resort since the 1800s.
-A RNLI lifeboat was stationed at Little Haven from 1882 to 1921.
-In 1967 the station was reopened with an inshore lifeboat, with the name changed to Little and Broad Haven Lifeboat Station.
+An RNLI lifeboat was stationed at Little Haven from 1882 to 1921.
+In 1967, the station was reopened with an inshore lifeboat, with the name changed to Little and Broad Haven Lifeboat Station.

 Welsh Triangle-Broad Haven-Dyfed Triangle

-In 1977 the area was the scene of alleged UFO sightings and nicknamed the Welsh Triangle, Broad Haven Triangle or Dyfed Triangle in the manner of the Bermuda Triangle.
-On 4 February 1977, a yellow cigar-shaped craft was claimed to have landed in a field next to Broadhaven Primary School, with a group of 14 children claiming to have observed the craft and a silver creature.
+In 1977, the area was the scene of alleged sightings of unidentified flying objects (UFOs) and nicknamed the Welsh Triangle, Broad Haven Triangle, or Dyfed Triangle in the manner of the Bermuda Triangle.
+On 4 February 1977, a yellow cigar-shaped craft was claimed to have landed in a field next to Broad Haven Primary School, with a group of 14 children claiming to have observed the craft and a silver creature.
 On 17 February 1977, the same craft was claimed to have been seen by teachers at the school and other witnesses.
-On 19 April 1977, the owner of the Haven Fort Hotel in Little Haven claims to have seen an 'upside-down saucer' in a neighbouring field and two humanoid creatures.
+On 19 April 1977, the owner of the Haven Fort Hotel in Little Haven claimed to have seen an "upside-down saucer" in a neighbouring field as well as two humanoid creatures.
 An investigator from the Ministry of Defence was unable to find any evidence of such a landing, and further speculated that "a local prankster" might have been involved.

-In 2024, Sian Eleri investigated for series 2 of BBC 3s Paranormal.
+In 2023, the incident was featured in Netflix's documentary Encounters.
+In 2024, Sian Eleri investigated the Broad Haven UFO sightings for series 2 of BBC Three and BBC Cymru Wales's Paranormal: The Village That Saw Aliens.